The Ultimate Guide to

 Reichheld would subtract the percentage of detractors from the promoters to find how many people were promoting the company and how that related to known growth data.
 The results were accurate across most industries.

 His report sent shockwaves through the industry.
-Suddenly having a great product and great customer service wasn't the focus for these companies, instead, it became fostering customer loyalty.
+Suddenly, having a great product and great customer service wasn't the focus for these companies, instead, it became about fostering customer loyalty.

 He noted this doesn't work for all industries.
 Loyalty doesn't always mean growth for the computer software industry, banking institutions and companies who can be considered monopolies.
-People can hate these companies and due to outside circumstances, they can still be profitable.
-(Like the much hated Comcast)
+People can hate these companies and, due to outside circumstances, they can still be profitable.
+(Like the loathed Comcast)

 Let the responses roll in.

-Detractors are categorized by anyone who rated their likeliness to recommend in the 0-6 range.
-Promoters rated 9-10 and neutrals rated 7-8, but we don't care about them anyway.
+Detractors are categorized by anyone who rated their "likeliness to recommend" in the 0-6 range.
+Promoters rated 9-10 and neutrals rated 7-8.

 Then subtract 56.97 - 25.58 and you have 31.39.

-If your score is 31.39, congratulations!
-You have an excellent promoter score and your business is growing!
+So hey, if your score is 31.39, congratulations!
+You have a good promoter score and your business is growing!

 Net Promotor Score changed the surveying landscape.
-Before NPS, customer surveys were long, boring and hard to gather valuable data from.
-(Although some businesses still insist, or simply don't care, on having long, boring surveys)
+Before NPS, customer surveys were long, boring and hard to gather valuable data from (although some businesses still insist, or simply don't care, about having long, boring surveys).

 Repeat customers may frequent your business out of necessity or value.
-Say you're the only pizza place within five minutes of an unloyal customer's house.
+Say you’re the only pizza place within five minutes of an un-loyal customer’s house.
 If competition opens up closer to the customer, that customer will probably leave.
-Although if the customer had wonderful experiences at your pizza shop, enough to tell their friends and colleges, they presumably wouldn't leave.
+However, if the customer had wonderful experiences at your pizza shop – great enough to tell their friends and colleagues — they presumably wouldn’t leave.